jlpteaching/ECS201A/hw5/hw5.rst

 Reversi Program
 ~~~~~~~~~~~~~~~

-A sequential program that enables two human players to play Reversi is included in the given files.
+A sequential program that enables two players, human or AI, to play Reversi is included in the given files.
 You may use this program as you see fit to get a jump start on your assignment.
 Feel free to use the code directly as the basis for your parallel solution.

 You may be uncomfortable with the board representation, which uses bits of a 64-bit integer.
-If so, you may prefer to rewrite the code using a 64-element array of characters as the board representation.
+If so, you may prefer to rewrite the board representation to use an 8x8 array of characters.
 While this is less compact, it is equally acceptable.

 If you would find it more intuitive to develop your own solution from scratch rather than building upon the code that is provided, that is fine, but not necessary.